nidhiisinghh/nidhiisinghh/README.md

 <h3 align="center">
   CSE undergrad driven by a love for full-stack and Android development. <br>
   Skilled in the MERN stack, now diving into Kotlin and Android Studio to build seamless, impactful apps. <br>
-  Enthusiastic about open source — it's a space to learn, grow and collaborate with developers worldwide.
+  Enthusiastic about open source — it's a space to learn, grow and collaborate with developers worldwide. <br>
   Always building, always exploring — one line of code at a time.
 </h3>

 ---